DiceDB/docs/src/content/docs/commands/RENAME.md

 - `Check Key Existence`: Before renaming a key, ensure that the `oldkey` exists to avoid errors.
 - `Atomic Operations`: The `RENAME` command is atomic, meaning it is executed as a single, indivisible operation.
 This ensures that no other commands can interfere with the renaming process.
 - `Avoid Overwriting`: Be cautious when renaming keys to names that already exist, as this will overwrite the existing key and its value.

-## Conclusion

-The `RENAME` command is a powerful tool for managing key names in DiceDB.
-By understanding its parameters, return values, and behavior, you can effectively use this command to maintain and organize your DiceDB database.
-Always handle potential errors and follow best practices to ensure smooth operation.